-In a recent interview with MacLean’s magazine, our Medical Officer Health Dr. Nicola Mercer expressed her concern:
+In an interview with MacLean’s magazine, our Medical Officer Health Dr. Nicola Mercer expressed her concern:

 “We began to hear anecdotally about parents saying they were going to ‘immunize’ their children using this ‘alternative vaccine.’
 They were using that kind of language,” says Mercer about recent reports she has received from local schools, which track student immunization rates.
 “And that raises a red flag.”

 Health Canada has not authorized any alternative medicine, including nosodes, as a vaccine alternative.

 Since 2016, Health Canada has required nosode products to have the following statements on their packaging:

 - “This product is neither a vaccine nor an alternative to vaccination.”

 - “This product has not been proven to prevent infection.”

 - “Health Canada does not recommend its use in children and advises that your child receive all routine vaccinations.”

 Public Health is concerned that decreasing vaccination rates have led to outbreaks of diseases that were previously under control.
 Locally, outbreaks of pertussis (whooping cough), mumps and measles occur when some parents opt out of vaccinating their children.
 When immunity to infectious diseases decline in our community, more people are at risk of getting seriously ill.